Jeimer Candelario Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 15th in MLB.

-- The Padres' 3.78 team ERA ranks sixth among all league pitching staffs.
+- The Padres have the fifth-ranked team ERA among all MLB pitching staffs (3.77).

-- Padres pitchers combine to give up 79 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Padres pitchers combine to rank 13th in baseball in home runs surrendered (80 total, 1.1 per game).

-- Musgrove (5-2) gets the starting nod for the Padres in his 11th start of the season.
-He has a 4.22 ERA in 53 1/3 innings pitched, with 48 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.